 The healthcare industry is rapidly changing and needs leaders with both the technical knowledge and management skills to move it forward.
 Gonzaga's MBA in Healthcare Management (MBA/HCM) program is designed to train administrators to manage the businesses that produce and deliver healthcare services.
 We are committed to developing innovative and ethical leaders with the ability to think critically and creatively about the problems facing healthcare today.

 Gonzaga's MBA/HCM brings together working professionals from across the healthcare industry to discuss, analyze, and evaluate the business of healthcare management.
 Past students have come from a number of professional backgrounds including hospital administration, nursing, general practice, and pharmacy.
 Comprised of approximately 50% traditional MBA courses and 50% healthcare-specific courses, the program equips its graduates with the knowledge and insight to add value to the organizations they serve.

 A PROGRAM FOR WORKING PROFESSIONALS

 Gonzaga's MBA in Healthcare Management program is designed to accommodate the complex schedules of working professionals in the healthcare industry.

 CURRICULUM DESIGNED TO ADD VALUE

 The MBA in Healthcare Management curriculum was designed under the guidance of a healthcare task force, comprised of healthcare executives from the Inland Northwest.
 With the help of this task force, the school of business developed a curriculum that provides students with a well-rounded business education, while allowing them the ability to tailor the program based on personal and professional goals.
-Click here to view an MBA in Healthcare Management Course Planning Sheet.
+Click here to view an MBA in Healthcare Management Course Descriptions Sheet.

 Gonzaga's MBA/HCM program is comprised of half traditional MBA classes and half healthcare specific classes.

 Some healthcare-specific courses include: Healthcare Economics, Management of Medical Groups, Healthcare Ethics, Healthcare Law, Management of Healthcare Finance, and Healthcare Information Systems.